Skinoren UK: Complete Guide to Cream & Gel

 How long does Skinoren take to work?

-Most people notice fewer new breakouts and reduced redness within 4-8 weeks of consistent twice-daily use.
-Significant fading of post-inflammatory hyperpigmentation (PIH) typically requires 3-6 months.
+Most people notice fewer new breakouts and reduced redness within 4–8 weeks.
+Significant fading of PIH typically requires 3–6 months.
 Maximum results for pigmentation are usually seen after 6 months.

 Is Skinoren safe during pregnancy?

 Azelaic acid is considered low-risk during pregnancy due to minimal systemic absorption and is often preferred over retinoids or certain oral antibiotics.
-Always discuss any topical treatment with your prescriber, GP or midwife before use during pregnancy or breastfeeding.
+Always discuss with your prescriber, GP or midwife before use.

 Can I use Skinoren with retinol or tretinoin?

 Yes, but introduce them gradually on alternate nights to minimise irritation.
-After 4-6 weeks, many people tolerate both in the same routine.
-Always use a broad-spectrum SPF 30+ every morning when using either product.
+After 4–6 weeks, many people tolerate both in the same routine.
+Always use a broad-spectrum SPF 30+ every morning.

 Can I get Skinoren without seeing a GP?

 Yes.
-Access Doctor's GPhC-registered pharmacist independent prescribers can assess your suitability for Skinoren via a confidential online consultation.
-If clinically appropriate, a private prescription is issued and your medication is delivered to your door.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your suitability for Skinoren via a confidential online consultation.
 GPhC pharmacy #9011198.

 Is Skinoren an antibiotic?

-No. Skinoren (azelaic acid) is not an antibiotic.
-It has direct antibacterial activity against Cutibacterium acnes but works through a different mechanism and does not contribute to antibiotic resistance — making it suitable for long-term use.
+No. Skinoren (azelaic acid) has direct antibacterial activity against Cutibacterium acnes but works through a different mechanism to antibiotics and does not contribute to antibiotic resistance — making it suitable for long-term use.

 References